 The Red Ripper is an all-analog bass distortion pedal that features aggressive tones and vintage filter-style effects.
 It’s got plenty of control, allowing bassists to dial it in to get legendary distortion tones.

-This pedal responds incredibly well to playing dynamics much like the best overdrives in the world.
-Its distortion circuit is capable of numerous tones, controllable via the R.I.P. control, which can produce everything from vintage fuzz to modern distortion to octaver fuzz to synth-like tones and everything in between.
+This pedal responds incredibly well to playing dynamics, much like the best overdrives in the world.
+Its distortion circuit is capable of numerous tones, controllable via the R.I.P. control.
+It can produce everything from vintage fuzz to modern distortion to octaver fuzz to synth-like tones and everything in between.

 The Red Ripper is designed with a 3-band EQ, allowing us to shape the tone to fit our particular mix and genre.
 Find the sweet spot with Level and Drive controls once the R.I.P is set.

 The buffered bypass circuit makes for silent switching and helps reduce any signal loss through larger pedalboards and longer cable runs.

 So this pedal offers an extensive range of distortion tones in an easy-to-use format.
 The Tech 21 Red Ripper sounds fantastic on bass guitar and definitely gets a spot on this list.